ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 concurrently perform their work.

-Callers always have the ability to [observe events on a specific scheduler](#observe-events-on-a-known-scheduler), and RAC offers built-in ways to parallelize work, so custom operators don’t need to be concerned with it.
+Callers always have the ability to [observe events on a specific scheduler](#observe-events-on-a-known-scheduler), and ReactiveSwift offers built-in ways to parallelize work, so custom operators don’t need to be concerned with it.

 #### Avoid blocking in operators